 It would be possible for all English registered inshore fishermen targeting those species in the North Sea to come together under a single assessment.
 As these stocks are not managed at an IFCA level and are also fished outside of 6nm there is no particular advantage to restricting the UoC to a single IFCA.
-The only exception to this would be if it was felt that there were particular advantages to scoring of Principle 2 issues, such as reduced local habitat impacts or improved gear performance due to local byelaws, however for the static gear fisheries discussed here this sort of local improvement in scores is less likely.
+The only exception to this would be if it was felt that there were particular advantages to scoring of P2 issues, such as reduced local habitat impacts or improved gear performance due to local byelaws, however for the static gear fisheries discussed here this sort of local improvement in scores is less likely.

-So a single MSC assessment could be used for all English Inshore Fishermen catching the EU managed eligible demersal stocks (using static gears), such as sole, or pelagic stocks, such as herring.
+So a single assessment could be used for all English Inshore Fishermen catching the 3 North Sea stocks, using static gears.
 This single assessment would contain multiple Units of Certification (1 UoC for each combination of stock and gear).
-By combining many units of certification under a single assessment, the costs are also reduced, so that certification for economically marginal fisheries becomes feasible.
-This could bring together inshore fishermen of Eastern with fishers in the Kent & Essex, North Eastern, and Northumberland IFCAs.
-However, stakeholders would be dependent on each other to apply agreed practices and not undermine the joint certification.
+By combining many units of certification under a single assessment, the costs are also reduced.
+This could bring together inshore fishermen of Kent & Essex with fishers in the Eastern, North Eastern and Northumberland IFCAs.